dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

     x = <-ch // a receive expression in an assignment statement
     <-ch     // a receive statement; result is discarded
 ```
 Channels support a third operation, *close*, which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
-Receive operations on a closed channel yield the values that have been sent until no more values are left; any receive operations thereafter complete immediately and yield the zero value of the channel’s element type.
+Receive operations on a closed channel yield the values that have been sent until no more values are left; any receive operations thereafter complete immediately and yield the zero value of the channel's element type.

 To close a channel, we call the built-in `close` function:
 ```go
     close(ch)
 ```
-A channel created with a simple call to `make` is called an *unbuffered channel*, but `make` accepts an optional second argument, an integer called the channel’s *capacity*.
+A channel created with a simple call to `make` is called an *unbuffered channel*, but `make` accepts an optional second argument, an integer called the channel's *capacity*.
 If the capacity is non-zero, make creates a *buffered channel*.
 ```go
     ch = make(chan int)    // unbuffered channel
     ch = make(chan int, 0) // unbuffered channel
     ch = make(chan int, 3) // buffered channel with capacity 3
 ```
-We’ll look at unbuffered channels first and buffered channels in Section 8.4.4.
+We'll look at unbuffered channels first and buffered channels in Section 8.4.4.

 ### 8.4.1.
 Unbuffered Channels